nais/azurerator/docs/lifecycle.md

 1. Developer applies an `AzureAdApplication` resource to the cluster.
 2. Azurerator detects the change and registers (or updates) the corresponding application in Entra ID.
-3. Credentials, service principal, delegated permissions, and pre-authorized clients are configured.
+3. Federated credentials, credentials, service principal, delegated permissions, and pre-authorized clients are configured.
 4. A Kubernetes `Secret` is created with the credentials and metadata the application needs at runtime.
 5. On deletion of the resource, the Entra ID application is cleaned up (unless `azure.nais.io/preserve=true`).